JusticeOpara/JusticeOpara/README.md

  🔭 I’m currently looking for Jobs.

- 🌱 I’m currently learning NextJs, and I'm also profound in JavaScript, React, and Typescript
+ 🌱 I’m currently learning NextJs, and I'm also profound in JavaScript, React, Vue, and Typescript

  👯 I’m looking to collaborate on Frontend Projects